Someone's Leaked Federal Covid-19 Hospitalization Data

 “Hospitals in Tennessee serve patients who are from Arkansas and Mississippi and Kentucky and Georgia and vice versa, and so we’re a little bit blind to what’s going on there,” said Melissa McPheeters, co-director of the Center for Improving the Public’s Health through Informatics at Vanderbilt University, in an interview with NPR.
 “When we see hospitals that are particularly near those state borders having increases, one of the things we can’t tell is: Is that because hospitals in an adjacent state are full?
 What’s going on there?
 And that could be a really important piece of the picture.”

-With the U.S. now seeing record-breaking numbers of new cases, even surpassing previous surges in the spring and summer, public health and data experts told NPR that federal transparency is more important than ever to developing an effective response plan and possibly saving lives.
+With the U.S. now seeing record-breaking numbers of new cases, even surpassing previous surges in the spring and summer, public health and data experts told NPR that federal transparency is more important than ever to develop an effective response plan and possibly save lives.

 “At this point, I think it’s reckless.
 It’s endangering people,” said Ryan Panchadsaram, co-founder of the COVID Exit Strategy website and a former data official in the Obama administration, in an interview with the outlet.
 “We’re now in the third wave, and I think our only way out is really open, transparent and actionable information.”